 Just because a engineer was hired 3 years ago at $70K and currently makes $77K does not mean that is the going rate simply because you built the comp plan that way.
 If your HR group is not benchmarking what these positions are really making in the world, you better.

-- Unchallenged: At what point does workplace monotony kill someone's drive?
-The Stats: 42 records (23%) showed this was their #1 reason for leaving.
+- Unchallenged: At what point does workplace monotony kill someone’s drive?

 - Too Challenged: Toss ‘em in and see if they swim.